mlanza/seqkit/README.md

 * `period $(seq -90 -60) | notes page` - a range of journal entries (`zsh`)
 * `period -30..0 | notes page` - a range of journal entries (`pwsh`)

-Most commands accept the primary operand directly or via stdin.
+All `notes` commands receive the primary operand directly or via stdin.
+This enables you to execute one or many commands.

-You must have Logseq running in Developer Mode.
-This can be flipped on under Settings > Advanced.
-After that, enable the local HTTP API.
-It appears as a button in the upper right.
-This effectively treats your local-first install of Logseq as an MCP server.
+You must run Logseq in Developer Mode.
+Flip it on under `Settings > Advanced`.
+Then enable the local HTTP API via the button in the upper right.
+This treats your local-first install of Logseq as an MCP server.

 ## Environment